wangzhenj321/GitHub-Manual/README.md

 # GitHub-Manual
-Basic manual about how to use GitHub
+Basic manual about how to use GitHub and Git

 ## Basic